nWrightSB/pmm_int/overview_messaging.md

 # METIS
-## Machine Learning Powered IDE for Modern Development Teams
+## The Machine Learning Powered IDE for Modern Development Teams
 ### Discover, Maintain and Standardize Packages Across Projects of any Scale

 -----------------------